nibblerin/python/README.md

 **do** filter by a small subset, but those are not part of the 4 required aggregate reports.

+I realize, that most of these indexes are for potential queries, that are not implemented here.
+But given the relatively small data volume, the storage/write overhead is negligible.

 ## Requirements

 - Python 3.10+(tested with 15)